joshua-lossner/coherenceism.info/test-conversation-context.md

 1. Have a conversation with context
 2. Use `/reset` command
 3. Ask about previous conversation
-4. Expected: Byte should not remember previous context
+4. Expected: Ivy should not remember previous context

 ### 5. Session Timeout
 1. Have a conversation